ax-va/AxVaGlobe/README.md

 # NavGlobe
-**NavGlobe** is a logical-graphical Python library for creating globes by hexagon-or-pentagon-like polygons.
+**NavGlobe** is a logical-graphical Python library for creating globes by hexagon-or-pentagon-like polygons and for navigating on them.

 A *surface unit* is a hexagon-like polygon consisting of six triangles or a pentagon-like polygon consisting of five triangles that share one vertex of the icosahedron.
 The surface units approximate the sphere or some part of the sphere.